 - Vol. II, Issue I: Trade, Jobs, and Growth (January 2013)

-Provided fact checking, preparation and organization of all notes/footnotes, and organizational oversight between multiple parties involved in the production process, including the author, former Secretary of Defense Harold Brown.
+Early in her career, Dr. Richardson-Barlow provided fact checking, preparation and organization of all notes/footnotes, and organizational oversight between multiple parties involved in the production process, including the author, former Secretary of Defense Harold Brown.

 *Additional, more detailed list of publications available on request.